-Bitcoin operates on millions of computers, which duplicates data.
+BTC operates on millions of computers, which duplicates data.
 The Blockchain can function normally even if one or more computers disappear.
-Users are encouraged to contribute their computing power because they can get paid in Bitcoin as a reward.
+Users are encouraged to contribute their computing power because they can be rewarded in BTC.

 What is Bitcoin mining?

 Mining bitcoins is similar to extracting gold, but it takes place digitally.
 Specialized computers are used to solve hash functions or algorithmic equations—these issues aid miners in validating blocks of network-stored transactions.

 By paying out in Bitcoin, mining rewards miners, who then validate transactions on the blockchain.